spyked/thetarpit.org/posts/y00/011-star-trek-into-darkness.markdown

 ---
-postid: 011
+postid: '011'
 title: J.J.
 Abrams tried to pull a Wrath of Khan and failed
 author: Lucian Mogoșanu
-excerpt: An analysis of Star Trek: Into Darkness.
+excerpt: 'An analysis of Star Trek: Into Darkness.'
 date: October 6, 2013
 tags: video
 ---